-Mr Wise also focuses on the importance of being clean and washing hands after being in contact with paraffin, and how to store paraffin safely.
+Mr Wise also focuses on the importance of being clean and washing hands after contact with paraffin, and how to store paraffin safely.

 Prizes, including super hero masks and funnels, will be handed out to all learners.
-This is because the learners are all heroes who have the inner strength and ability to take care of themselves, says Engen Corporate Social Investment Manager, Mntu Nduvane.
+This is because we believe that the learners are all heroes who have the inner strength and ability to take care of themselves, says Engen Corporate Social Investment Manager, Adhila Hamdulay.